 You might be asking yourself how a new "best interest" standard differs from a suitability standard - and how that new standard will impact the way you do business today.
 Specifically, the Purpose section of the rule states that producers are required to act in the best interest of the consumer when making a recommendation of an annuity.
-We know the vast majority of producers already act in the best interest of their consumers when making a recommendation of an annuity, so when it comes to compliance with the new standard, as with any new rule, the devil is really in the details.
+We know the vast majority of producers already act in the best interest of their consumers when making a recommendation of an annuity.
+We know the vast majority of an annuity, so when it comes to compliance with the new standard, as with any new rule, the devil is really in the details.
 The good news is that the NAIC in drafting the rule provided a bit of a compliance roadmap for how to satisfy this standard.
 It really boils down to two new components: